gkgaurav31/gkgaurav31.github.io/_posts/2022-06-30-sum-of-all-sub-arrays.md

 So, total number of sub-arrays which contains index 2 are:

-3 x 2 = 6 (number of indices on left multiplies by number of indices on the right)
+3 x 2 = 6 (number of indices on left multiplied by number of indices on the right)

 > We can now say that, index 2, which has the element 3 is present in 6 sub-arrays :heavy_check_mark: